EFE: 1990s and 21st century

 In 2006, EFE changed its logo and the first Statute of the EFE Editorial Board was approved.
 In 2007, the Americas Editorial Board moved from Miami to Bogotá, aimed at product integration.
 In 2008, the EFE-Galicia news service in Galician was launched from Santiago de Compostela.

-In March 2012, journalist José Antonio Vera Gil was appointed as the new president of Efe to replace Alex Grijelmo.
+In March 2012, journalist José Antonio Vera Gil was appointed the new president of EFE to replace Álex Grijelmo.

 In 2014, the agency moved to a new headquarters, inaugurated by the Prince and Princess of Asturias, in the Burgos Avenue of the city of Madrid.
-This year, the 75th anniversary of the agency takes place.
+That year, the 75th anniversary of the agency took place.
 The Kings inaugurated the great commemorative exhibition of the 75th anniversary of EFE.
 On the occasion of this commemoration were held more than 30 traveling exhibitions in Spain and the Americas and the Congresses of the European News Agencies (EANA) and Mobile Information and News Data Services (MINDS) in Madrid, as well as the News Agencies of the Mediterranean (AMAN) in Alicante.
 Seminars were also given in El Escorial and Santander.

-In 2015, Fundéu celebrates the 10th anniversary of its foundation.
-EFE increases its participation in the European Pressphoto Agency up to 49.9%.
-EFEAgro celebrates 25 years of its existence.
+In 2015, Fundéu celebrated the 10th anniversary of its foundation.
+EFE increased its participation in the European Pressphoto Agency up to 49.9%.
+EFEAgro celebrated 25 years of its existence.
 It was held an exhibition of EFE in Buenos Aires and Caracas during the 50 years of EFE in the Americas.
-The 3rd anniversary of EFEsalud were also celebrated in 2015.
+The 3rd anniversary of EFEsalud was also celebrated in 2015.

-In 2016, an exposition is held in Lima for the 50 years of EFE in Peru.
-The EFE Museum is inaugurated by the Acting Prime Minister, Mariano Rajoy.
+In 2016, an exposition was held in Lima for the 50 years of EFE in Peru.
+The EFE Museum was inaugurated by the Acting Prime Minister, Mariano Rajoy.
 In July, the news agency and its president were awarded with the Eisenhower Award.
-In 2017, the EFE-EPA multimedia service in English for Asia begins to function.
-The News 4 Europe line is put into service with EFE, EPA and ten other European news agencies.
+In 2017, the EFE-EPA multimedia service in English for Asia began to function.
+The News 4 Europe line was put into service with EFE, EPA and ten other European news agencies.

-In 2018, the State General Budget recognize for the first time the budget of EFE as a Service of General Economic Interest, increasing the public endowment of the agency.
-In July, journalist Fernando Garea is named the new president of Efe to replace José Antonio Vera Gil.
+In 2018, the State General Budget recognized for the first time the budget of EFE as a Service of General Economic Interest, increasing the public endowment of the agency.
+In July, journalist Fernando Garea was named the new president of EFE to replace José Antonio Vera Gil.